firasmidani/amiga/README.md

 ## Documentation:

-See [documentation](https://firasmidani.github.io/amiga) for tutorials, technical details, and tutorials.
+See [documentation](https://firasmidani.github.io/amiga) for tutorials, technical details, and examples.

 ## Installation: